 A picture I took there of a group of us sitting in a song circle reminds me of the home feeling I experienced while I was surrounded by these genuine people.
 I had my ups and downs with them, a couple of breakdowns and bursts of distant behavior, so it wasn’t a place I would call heaven, but it felt right.
 It was the perfect balance between good and bad, I felt normal with them.
 Consistently through the smiles and through the tears, they showed me I didn’t have to survive alone.

 When I got home, it was hard.
 I didn’t have my people with me and I wanted them back.
-One day, back in my dad’s car driving through the dark forest, I was painfully reminded of the contrast with my positive mental state just seven days before at the retreat and I realize that I was never genuinely happy with my life and who I was.
+One day, back in my dad’s car driving through the dark forest, I was painfully reminded of the contrast with my positive mental state just seven days before at the retreat and I realized that I was never genuinely happy with my life and who I was.
 I also knew, though, that I was wasting my time now wishing for something in the past.

-I decided to email my mentor in order to bring back the experience of those conversations we’d all share in small group.
+I decided to email my mentor in order to bring back the experience of those conversations we’d all shared in small group.
 He told me to let the emotions flow.
 “Don’t fight them, but also don’t listen to them.”

 So I looked around me.
 What I found was astonishing.
 I hadn’t realized that there were people right here — in my house and in my school — who loved me for me.
 Nothing about these people changed in the week that I was gone.
 It was the way that I saw them that changed.
 After being exposed to such deep and genuine love from people who were near strangers, my filter for how I see the world had shifted.